Plasticizer: Mechanism of action

+The molecules of the plasticizer are immobilized within the matrix formed by the polymer, rather than being part of the polymer.
 It was commonly thought that plasticizers work by embedding themselves between the chains of polymers, spacing them apart (increasing the "free volume"), or swelling them and thus significantly lowering the glass transition temperature for the plastic and making it softer.
 It was later shown that the free volume explanation could not account for all of the effects of plasticization.
-The mobility of a polymer chain is more complex in the presence of plasticizer than what the Flory-Fox equation predicts for a simple polymer chain.
+The mobility of a polymer chain is more complex in the presence of plasticizer than what the Flory–Fox equation predicts for a simple polymer chain.

 The molecules of plasticizer take control over mobility of the chain - a polymer chain does not show an increase of the free volume around polymer ends.
 If plasticizer/water creates hydrogen bonds with hydrophilic parts of the polymer, the associated free volume can be decreased.

 The effect of plasticizers on elastic modulus is dependent on both temperature and plasticizer concentration.
-Below a certain concentration, referred to as the crossover concentration, a plasticizer can increase the modulus of a material.
+Below a certain concentration, referred to as the crossover concentration, a plasticizer can decrease the modulus of a material.
 The material's glass transition temperature will decrease, however, at all concentrations.
 In addition to a crossover concentration, a crossover temperature exists.
 Below the crossover temperature the plasticizer will also increase the modulus.